7 Ways Your Lifestyle Affects Your Sleep

 Aside from alcohol and coffee, it would help if you also avoided carbonated drinks because these can trigger acid reflux, preventing you from going to sleep.
 Many of the things that people usually crave while watching TV at home are generally not good for you because these will make you overweight and affect your nap time.
 But, if you must eat, grab some nuts like almonds and walnuts because these promote sleep.
 Just ensure that you limit your food intake to about 150-200 calories.

-5. Extreme Dieting
+5. Intense Dieting

-If you’re in an extreme type of diet, especially one that’s calorie-restrictive, you might experience hunger pangs at night.
+If you’re in an intense type of diet, especially one that’s calorie-restrictive, you might experience hunger pangs at night.
 Having hunger pangs is your brain’s way of telling you that your body needs food to fuel the necessary bodily functions.
 So, sleeping with an empty tummy is almost close to impossible.

 If you’re on a very restrictive diet and notice that no matter how much you starve yourself, you’re not losing any pounds, then it may be time to reconsider a new diet plan.
 The one you’re on may be causing your sleepless nights, which may negatively affect your fat metabolism.